fbpx Skip to main content

 Should I choose Inpatient or Outpatient?

-Individuals in inpatient treatment programs have some type of condition or situation that requires that they be constantly monitored by a professional medical team.
-There are numerous conditions that require this level of medical monitoring, including going through alcohol withdrawal, having a co-occurring mental health disorder that needs to be addressed, being suicidal, or having several relapses and failed attempts at recovery, among others.
+Individuals in inpatient treatment programs have some condition or situation requiring a professional medical team to monitor them constantly.
+Numerous states require this level of medical monitoring, including those going through alcohol withdrawal, having a co-occurring mental health disorder that needs to be addressed, being suicidal, or having several relapses and failed attempts at recovery, among others.

-Residential treatment programs and partial hospitalization treatment programs differ from classical inpatient treatment programs as in this case, patients do not require 24-hour medical monitoring and medical care.
-Individuals in outpatient treatment programs are allowed to visit their relatives, go to work, and have recreational activities.
+Residential and partial hospitalization treatment programs differ from classical inpatient treatment programs as, in this case, patients do not require 24-hour medical monitoring and medical care.
 Outpatient treatment also includes intensive outpatient treatment programs (IOPs) that often provide the same level of treatment as inpatient treatment programs.
+Individuals in outpatient treatment programs can visit their relatives, work, and have recreational activities.

-Inpatient treatment programs have limited duration, which may vary, depending on the specific issues being treated.
-They can last from one week to 3 months, or much longer than a year.
+Inpatient treatment programs have a limited duration, which may vary depending on the specific issues.
+They can last from one week to 3 months or much longer than a year.

-For individuals with moderate to severe drug use disorders, getting involved in a medical-assisted withdrawal management program (detoxification) at La Jolla Recovery is a central tenant of treatment because drugs withdrawal can be lethal.
-Furthermore, individuals withdrawing from alcohol usually develop issues with cognition and reality due to the development of hallucinations and/or delusions that leave them vulnerable.
-Relapse rates are extremely high during this process.
+For individuals with moderate to severe drug use disorders, getting involved in a medical-assisted withdrawal management program (detoxification) at La Jolla Recovery is a central tenant of treatment because drug withdrawal can be lethal.
+Relapse rates are incredibly high during this process.
+Furthermore, individuals withdrawing from alcohol usually develop issues with cognition and reality due to the development of hallucinations and delusions that leave them vulnerable.

 Statistics

 Since 2002, the annual census of specialty addiction treatment facilities in the United States has identified intensive outpatient treatment programs as second in prevalence only to regular outpatient treatment for alcohol and drug abuse.
-In 2011, there were 6,089 programs in the United States that reported offering IOPs (44% of 13,720 addiction treatment programs), and IOPs served 141,964 patients—12% of the 1.2 million patients in care.
+In 2011, 6,089 United States programs offered IOPs (44% of 13,720 addiction treatment programs), and IOPs served 141,964 patients—12% of the 1.2 million patients in care.

 mission bay rehab salmon pink outdoors plants outside condos inpatient residential treatment